(Updated for 2022)

 1. Writing posts

-There are various post types that you can add to your Google My Business listing.
+There are various post types that you can add to your Google Business Profile.
 These are a bit like having an advert or a social media status within the Knowledge Panel in Google searches.

 The great thing about the posts feature is that you can tell searchers about your special offers, events or products on the search results page before they’ve ever clicked through to your website.

 - What’s new/updates